Docker Support

 /opt/gokku/hooks/post-receive-docker.template

-Add options to the docker run
+Add options to the docker run command.

 Docker Compose (Not Supported)